mokkabonna/vue-vuelidate-jsonschema/README.md

 ## Override or extend validation

-You can override or extend the validation rules on your vue vm like this:
+You can override, extend or delete the validation rules on your vue vm like this:

 ```js
 export default {